 - The government is also facilitating customers to buy products from foreign countries.
 The laws of duty tax are very favorable for customers.
 This situation is not very good for the government of China as it wants the people of China to spend their money in the country.
-This will likely result in a stronger internal cross border e-commerce services.
+This will likely result in a stronger internal cross-border e-commerce service.

 Forecast for 2017

 Online shopping is a casual thing in China now.
 This year more than 90% of all consumers will shop online which is not surprising at all.
 E-commerce giants like Alibaba and Amazon are still going to lead the market this year too.
 Cross-border e-commerce is expected to grow more.
 In 2016, cross-border online shopping crossed the 80 billion USD mark and this year it is expected to grow more.
 It can even surpass 100 billion dollars because foreign companies are providing special discounts in China for increasing their sales.
 Right now more than 40% of people involved in online shopping participate in cross-border e-commerce by buying a product or service of the foreign company.
 In 2017, this figure is expected to reach 50% and by the end of 2020 almost, 25% of the whole country’s population will buy foreign products through online retailers.
 It means that almost 350 million people will purchase foreign products, therefore, foreign brands should now focus on China.
 It is hard to predict total sales volume for this year because every year this e-commerce market breaks new records leaving jaws open.
 One thing is for sure, this market is going to take a huge amount of money out of China but the Chinese government will find innovative ways to bring that money back into the country through domestic cross-border services and taxation, this is what they have been doing for the last three to four years.